kraashen/kraashen.github.io/content/posts/2017-12-31-thoughts-from-reading-the-clean-code.md

 #### Layout and readability

 This continues the topic of naming by focusing on the layout of the code.
-What I have learned from my previous occupations as well, is how all definitions should be defined close to where they are used.
-This is so called vertical alignment.
-Keeping local variables close and in a small scope to each other between definition and use cases keep the code readable and also maintainable if ever it needs to be refactored.
+What I've personally learned from my previous occupations is that all definitions should be defined close to where they are used.
+This is so called vertical alignment as Martin presents in his book.
+This is defined as to keep local variables close and in a small scope to each other between definition and use cases keep the code readable and also maintainable if ever it needs to be refactored.
 Function definitions within an object should follow each other based on definitions to allow reading "deeper" into the object's internals without the need to scroll around the source file.

 Source files can also begin to suffer from clutter, which can result in unnecessary scrolling around the codebase.
 When variables and functions that are declared are not used (Golang is great and picky in this one), and comments that add no information, it can start to affect the readability as well.
 To keep it clean, keep it simple.

 #### Comments

-There are lots of discussions when documenting code is useful and when is it not.
+There is lots of discussion about when documenting code is useful and when is it not.
 Code can be considered as documentation when it's clear, expressive and shows the intention of it.
 Documentation is something that will need to be maintained throughout the lifecycle of the code to also avoid obsolete comments that don't describe the correct behavior anymore.

 * Avoid redundant commenting.
 Does the code already tells clearly the same that the comment would do?
 * If you use a VCS, it's not useful to replicate the history by adding change histories to code.